|Helen Mirren and Bryan Cranston in Trumbo|

 The composite character played by Louis C.K. in Trumbo seems to steal a line from Tokin' Woman Lillian Hellman, who was blacklisted after telling the House Un-American Activities Committee (HUAC) in 1950: "To hurt innocent people whom I knew many years ago in order to save myself is, to me, inhuman and indecent and dishonorable.
 I cannot and will not cut my conscience to fit this year's fashions."

 In the film, when Trumbo's daughter asks her father if she is a Communist too, he asks her what she would do if her mother packed her favorite lunch and a classmate was without something to eat.
-"Share it," was the reply.
+"Share," was the reply.
+"You little Commie," he says.
 That kind of empathy, which seems a lot more "Christian" than what passes for it today in this country, is often reported after smoking marijuana.

 "I've learned that total adjustment to society is as bad as maladjustment," Trumbo wrote in The Sandpiper (with Tokin' Woman Elizabeth Taylor).
 "That principled disobedience of unjust law is more Christian, more truly law-abiding, than unprincipled respect.
 That only freedom can tame the wild, rebellious, palpitating heart of man."